bunnyapp/bunny-ruby/README.md

 ### Custom query

-Alternately you can send your own query like this
+Alternately you can build and send your own custom graphql queries or mutations

 ```ruby
 query = <<-'GRAPHQL'